Winston Marshall: Mumford & Sons

 Mumford & Sons then worked on their fourth album, Delta, which was released in 2018.
 The album uses banjo again, but in non-folk ways.
 Marshall said that Delta: "does sound to me like the culmination of 10 years' work.
 I'm proud of it for that".
 The music draws more on their adult life experiences than their previous work, with the Evening Standard noting that during its creation Marshall got married but also experienced depression.
-Marshall said that since the album was not their first and wouldn't be their last, they felt freedom to branch out in sound.
+Marshall said that since the album was not their first and would not be their last, they felt freedom to branch out in sound.
 He started writing some of the songs on Delta in Nashville, where Agron was filming a movie and they became engaged.
 Lovett said Marshall "was throwing these pretty left-field sounds out of these writing sessions in Nashville"; Marshall was encouraged by sound engineer Garrett Miller to try more synthesized music, resulting in "Picture You", and composed the first verse and the falsetto hook of "Woman" there.
 He also wrote "Wild Heart", which was recorded so quickly he did not actually perform on the track on the album.
 Spin noted the three songs were the more powerful of the album's stripped-back songs.

 Marshall took the early components of "Woman" to his bandmates in Brooklyn, and Lovett said of the moment: "[it] just felt like something that was very, very different, but also felt really good.
 Maybe that was a moment that we felt unshackled by anything that we had done previously."
 Marshall said that despite the song title, "Woman" is about the love shared by the couple.
 It is an R&B indie song, with Mumford saying they were influenced by Jai Paul; Marshall used a five-string cello banjo on it, disguising the banjo sound, with three banjo tracks layered.
 Rolling Stone felt that "Picture You" and "Woman" sounded like Khalid songs; The Observer compared them to Coldplay songs.
 The album received sub-par reviews.

 In March 2021, Marshall faced criticism for lauding Unmasked: Inside Antifa's Radical Plan to Destroy Democracy, a book written by conservative American journalist and social media personality Andy Ngo.
 Later that month, Marshall apologised for praising the book and stated that he would be taking a break from the band "to examine [his] blindspots"; in June 2021, he wrote an essay defending his support for Ngo, discussing the reaction to his apology for the tweet, and announcing that he would be permanently leaving Mumford & Sons so that he could exercise free speech about politics without involving his former bandmates.
-In a 2022 interview with The Sunday Times Magazine he said that what made it hard to leave the band was that he had thought they would still be playing together in their sixties.
+In a 2022 interview with The Sunday Times Magazine, he said that what made it hard to leave the band was that he had thought they would still be playing together in their sixties.